10 Days in Argentina: 7 Sample Itineraries

 These two local staples offer classic dishes from steak to milanesa but with made with the best ingredients and, of course, wine lists (particularly Don Julio’s!).

-Spend your first (and only) full day in Buenos Aires sight seeing.
-Take a bike tour of the city or this private guided tour.
+Spend your first (and only) full day in Buenos Aires sightseeing.
+Take a bike tour of the city or a city walking tour.

-For your last night in the city, either take a cooking class (focusing on everything from yerba mate to empanadas) or go to one of these top Buenos Aires tango shows.
+For your last night in the city go to one of these top Buenos Aires tango shows, like the Secret Tango Society.

 3 Days in Mendoza